dieterich-lab/ImmunOMICS/README.md

 Overview
 --------

 The workflow is.
 All code is housed within scripts.
-In addition, this directory houses the data subdirectory which contains data for minimal examples.
+In addition, this directory houses the data subdirectory, which contains data for minimal examples.

 Quick Setup
 -----------